Why Gmail Email Opens Are Often Wrong (Gmail Image Proxy Explained)

 However, Gmail does not load images in the same way many other email clients do.
 Instead, Gmail routes image requests through a system commonly known as the Gmail image proxy.
 This infrastructure retrieves images on behalf of the user and can make email open tracking appear inaccurate or inconsistent.

 This behavior differs from Apple Mail’s Mail Privacy Protection feature, which can preload tracking pixels through privacy relay servers regardless of whether a user actually opens the message.
 Gmail’s approach is less about masking engagement entirely and more about mediating how images are retrieved through proxy infrastructure.
+A broader explanation of how Gmail processes images, routing, and engagement signals across its platform can be found in the Gmail Infrastructure Guide.

 How Email Open Tracking Works